LIMITED OFFER

 RD

-Dr. Raffaele De Risi is a is a Senior Lecturer in the School of Civil, Aerospace and Design Engineering at Bristol University, United Kingdom.
+Dr. Raffaele De Risi is a is a Associate Professor in the School of Civil, Aerospace and Design Engineering at Bristol University, United Kingdom.
 His research interests are broad and multidisciplinary and cover a wide range of academic fields, including structural reliability, engineering seismology, earthquake engineering, tsunami engineering, and decision-making under uncertainty.
 He has internationally recognized expertise in developing probabilistic tools for managing risks caused by extreme loads on the built environment.

 AG